Rules Of Golf: Equipment Rules – Clubs – Rule 4

 - And you may share clubs with a partner in a pairs event provided the total number of clubs carried between the two of you does not exceed 14.

-You may also repair it or have it repaired as long as you don’t unduly delay play, so in many instances that will not be practical at club golf level.
+You may also repair it to its original condition or have it repaired as long as you don’t unduly delay play, so this will often not be practical at club level.

 Related: 10 Golf Rules Myths